Republican Jim Jordan deposed in federal suit tied to sex abuse by late Ohio State team doctor

 A Monday court filing shows attorneys for the former athletes also questioned Michael Murphy and John Doe 72, both plaintiffs in the case, on July 9 and July 11 respectively, and former long-time Ohio State Athletic Director Andy Geiger on Wednesday.

-The depositions follow the airing of "Surviving Ohio State," a documentary on the Strauss scandal produced by George Clooney and directed by Academy and Emmy award-winning director Eva Orner.
+The depositions come close on the heels of the release of "Surviving Ohio State," a documentary on the Strauss scandal produced by George Clooney and directed by Academy and Emmy award-winning director Eva Orner.
 The film was released June 17 on HBO and Max.
+An attorney for the student-athletes said the depositions had been previously planned.